-Free modules for VCV Rack 2 and effects for the Korg NTS-3 kaoss pad made possible with AI-assisted development.
+Free VSTs, modules for VCV Rack 2 and effects for the Korg NTS-3 kaoss pad made possible with AI-assisted development.

 Exploring synthesis, effects, and modulation rooted in physical modeling, astronomical mathematics, and classic hardware architecture.